© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow in Stoke Park Playing Field, 400m south of Stoke Park House is a scheduled monument protected by Historic England under reference 1009477.
 View the official record →

-Bowl barrow in Stoke Park Playing Field is a Bronze Age burial mound located approximately 400 metres south of Stoke Park House in Buckinghamshire.
+Bowl barrow in Stoke Park Playing Field is a Bronze Age burial mound situated approximately 400 metres south of Stoke Park House in Buckinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009477.

 Bowl barrow in Stoke Park Playing Field, 400m south of Stoke Park House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009477.